intentionally-left-nil/systemd-boot-lifeboat/README.md

 # Configuration options

-The main flags to change are the `--esp-path` if your config is not mounted at /efi and `--default-config-path` to hardcode the name of the config you want backed up (e.g. `/efi/loader/entries/arch.conf`)

 If you are using the provided `systemd-boot-lifeboat.service`, you can customize these options by creating a drop-in file.
 Simply run `sudo systemctl edit systemd-boot-lifeboat.service` and add the following to your override.conf: